 Using all of the information above, this 7-step process can sometimes knock hundreds of dollars off of your medical and dental bills.

 1. When you get your bill, get in touch with someone that can take care of it.
-You need a decision maker, not the secretary at the front desk.
+You need a decision-maker, not the secretary at the front desk.
 This is usually someone in billing.
-If your practice has a Patient Advocate, then it’s possible that they may be able to help as well.
+If your practice has a Patient Advocate, then they may be able to help as well.

 2. Regardless of who you talk with, be friendly.
 People like doing business with those that they know and trust.
 The easiest way to gain trust is to engage with someone and talk with them.
 (They are a real person after all.)
 Don’t just barge in there and start complaining about how high your medical bill is.

 3a.
 Go line by line through your bill and ask about alternative options.
 In many cases, there is a different way to charge the item or a different rate you could be charged.
 Furthermore, sometimes items are included with each bill, but aren’t necessary for your particular situation.
 This doesn’t happen often, but it has happened before.
 Make sure everything that you are being charged for is required.

 3b.
 If it’s a bill you received in the mail, make sure to double-check the date.
 When it comes to long-term treatment like physical therapy, it’s very common for bills to be mishandled.
 For example, you may cancel your physical therapy session at the last minute, but the bill may be sent out before that department is notified of the change.
 I’m guessing that paying for treatments you never receive isn’t something you want to do.

 4. Ask for the Medicare rate.
 Some of you will already be receiving the Medicare rate, but for everyone else, it’s a way to possibly decrease the price.
 Insurance companies can always negotiate for the lowest rate because they are so large and powerful.
 If you let the billing department know that you understand this process and you’re looking for a lower rate that is similar to what the insurance companies get, then you will often be able to save some money.